Harvard scientist Avi Loeb more sure than ever we were visited by alien spacecraft

 Avi Loeb has had a pioneering career in astronomy, astrophysics and cosmology.
-He's authored hundreds of academic papers on topics like black holes and the early days of the universe, collaborated on projects with Stephen Hawking and helmed the astronomy department at Harvard for almost a decade, longer than anyone in the department's history.
+He's authored hundreds of academic papers on topics like black holes and the early days of the universe, collaborated on projects with Stephen Hawking and helmed Harvard's astronomy department for almost a decade, longer than anyone in the department's history.

 But despite an impressive resume that runs deep inside some of the world's most revered institutions, Loeb has found himself at odds with the mainstream of science in recent years over his most controversial hypothesis.
 He's become increasingly convinced a space object many other astronomers assume is just a peculiar space rock is really a piece of alien technology sent in our direction by some sort of extraterrestrial civilization.